 Learning how to do anything in life takes plenty of practice.
 Yes, that includes learning how to be a successful sales rep. It doesn’t happen overnight.

 The problem is that most salespeople aren’t given the space or time to practice.
 Most aren’t even given a suggestion to find it themselves.
 That’s why having a dedicated space and group of people is so important.

 Sales Meets Martial Arts

-While you might not think that sales and martial arts have much in common, you’d be wrong.
+While you might not think sales and martial arts have much in common, you’d be wrong.

-In martial arts (and almost every other thing that you learn throughout your life), your skills begin to fade the minute you stop practicing and drilling.
+In martial arts (and almost everything you learn throughout your life), your skills begin to fade the minute you stop practicing and drilling.
 And your skills never improve when you stop learning.

 Sales is a kind of verbal martial art.